 When you send your first connecting message on LinkedIn, you must keep in mind the character count, which is 300.
 You can explain why you wish to connect, what you want to offer, or how you know them.
 Note how all these points are semi-personal and give you a chance to sound more approachable rather than an automated message.
 This is an easy A amongst potential connections and can get you a quicker response.

-An example of a connecting message on LinkedIn is as follows –
+An example of a connecting Outreach Messages For LinkedIn is as follows –

 I attended your Habitat For Humanity seminar last night.
 I admire your role in the campaign and would love to learn more about you.